panifie/PingPong.jl/docs/src/engine/backtesting.md

 ## Limit Order Types

-In addition to GTC (Good Till Cancelled) orders, there are also IOC (Immediate Or Cancel) and FOK (Fill Or Kill) orders:
+In addition to GTC (Good Till Canceled) orders, there are also IOC (Immediate Or Cancel) and FOK (Fill Or Kill) orders:

-- GTC: This order remains active until it is either filled or cancelled.
+- GTC: This order remains active until it is either filled or canceled.
 - IOC: This order must be executed immediately.
-Any portion of the order that cannot be filled immediately will be cancelled.
+Any portion of the order that cannot be filled immediately will be canceled.
 - FOK: This order must be executed in its entirety or not at all.

 All three are subtypes of a limit order, `<: LimitOrder>`.
 You can create them by calling `pong!` as shown below: